concord-consortium/lab-interactives-site/developer-doc/initial-setup-details.md

 If you have commit access to the repository use this form:</p>

-    git clone git@github.com:concord-consortium/lab.git
+    git clone git@github.com:concord-consortium/lab-interactives-site.git

 Alternatively if you don’t have commit access use this form:

-    git clone git://github.com/concord-consortium/lab.git
+    git clone git://github.com/concord-consortium/lab-interactives-site.git

-### 2. `cd lab`
+### 2. `cd lab-interactives-site`

-Open a shell and change to the `lab/` directory.
-The first time you `cd` into the `lab/` directory RVM will switch to using `ruby-2.0.0-p247` based on the `.ruby-version` file in the repository.
+Open a shell and change to the `lab-interactives-site/` directory.
+The first time you `cd` into the `lab-interactives-site/` directory RVM will switch to using `ruby-2.0.0-p247` based on the `.ruby-version` file in the repository.
 Additionally the `.ruby-gemset` tells RVM to install the gems in a gemset named `lab`.
 So together these files tell RVM to store and load gems from the `ruby-2.0.0-p247@lab` gemset.